scimusmn/sos_flat_screen/README.md

-# Science on a Sphere : Flat screen / Wall projection system
+# Science on a Sphere<br>Flat screen / Wall projection system

 ## Usage
 This system is installed in the Future Earth Theater on a Windows 7 PC.